timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-02.md

 consistent load-balancing between multiple rsyncd servers as long as they each provide a consistent view.
-While it is RECOMMENDED that repositories are updated more frequently than the typical refresh rate for rsync repositories used by RPs to ensure that the repository continuously moves forward from a client's point of view, breaking not holding this constraint does not cause degraded behavior.
+While it is RECOMMENDED that repositories are updated more frequently than the typical refresh rate for rsync repositories used by RPs client's point of view, breaking this constraint does not cause degraded behavior.

 It is RECOMMENDED that the Rsync Repository is load tested to ensure that it